 Remuneration decisions are based on the executive remuneration philosophy and framework described in this Remuneration Report.
-The Remuneration Committee reviews and the Board approves this framework each year.
+The People and Remuneration Committee reviews and the Board approves this framework each year.

 Remuneration packages for Senior Executive Officers are evaluated each year to make sure that they continue to align with our compensation philosophy, are competitive with our Peer Group and developments in the market, and continue to support our business structure and objectives.
-In making decisions regarding individual Senior Executive Officers, the Remuneration Committee takes into account both the results of an annual remuneration positioning review provided by the Remuneration Committee's independent advisers and the Senior Executive Officer's responsibilities and performance.
+In making decisions regarding individual Senior Executive Officers, the People and Remuneration Committee takes into account both the results of an annual remuneration positioning review provided by the People and Remuneration Committee's independent advisers and the Senior Executive Officer's responsibilities and performance.

-All aspects of the remuneration package for our CEO and CFO are determined by the Remuneration Committee and ratified by the Board.
-All aspects of the remuneration package for the remaining Senior Executive Officers are determined by the Remuneration Committee on the recommendation of the CEO.
+All aspects of the remuneration package for our CEO and CFO are determined by the People and Remuneration Committee and ratified by the Board.
+All aspects of the remuneration package for the remaining Senior Executive Officers are determined by the People and Remuneration Committee on the recommendation of the CEO.

-Remuneration Committee Governance
+People and Remuneration Committee Governance

-The remuneration program for our Senior Executive Officers is overseen by our Remuneration Committee, the members of which are appointed by the Board.
-As prescribed by the Remuneration Committee Charter, the duties of the Remuneration Committee include, among other things: (i) administering and making recommendations on our incentive compensation and equity-based remuneration plans; (ii) reviewing the remuneration framework for the Company; and (iii) making recommendations to the Board on recruitment, retention and termination policies and procedures for senior management.
-The current members of the Remuneration Committee are Persio Lisboa
+The remuneration program for our Senior Executive Officers is overseen by our People and Remuneration Committee, the members of which are appointed by the Board.
+As prescribed by the People and Remuneration Committee Charter, the duties of the People and Remuneration Committee include, among other things: (i) administering and making recommendations on our incentive compensation and equity-based remuneration plans; (ii) reviewing the remuneration framework for the

-(Chairman), PJ Davis, Rada Rodriguez and Suzanne Rowland, all of whom are independent non-executive directors.
-A more complete description of these and other Remuneration Committee functions is contained in the Remuneration Committee's Charter, a copy of which is available on our Investor Relations website (ir.jameshardie.com.au).
+Company; (iii) making recommendations to the Board on recruitment, retention and termination policies and procedures for senior management; and (iv) advise on people topics as they relate to business strategy and outcomes.
+The current members of the People and Remuneration Committee are Persio Lisboa (Chair), John Pfeifer, Rada Rodriguez and Suzanne Rowland, all of whom are independent non-executive directors.
+A more complete description of these and other People and Remuneration Committee functions is contained in the People and Remuneration Committee's Charter, a copy of which is available on our Investor Relations website (ir.jameshardie.com.au).

-Summary of Executive Compensation Practices
+Summary of Executive Remuneration Practices

-The following table summarizes certain of the key governance practices employed by the Remuneration Committee relative to our executive compensation practices, including those practices which we believe are important drivers of both short- and long-term corporate performance and those practices which we believe are not aligned with the long-term interests of our shareholders:
+The following table summarizes certain of the key governance practices employed by the People and Remuneration Committee relative to our executive compensation practices, including those practices which we believe are important drivers of both short- and long-term corporate performance and those practices which we believe are not aligned with the long-term interests of our shareholders: